 Princeton University is a private research university in Princeton, New Jersey.
 Established in 1746, it is home to a diverse, dynamic community of intellectuals who pursue their passions with unmatched fervor.
-The university is a well-known, major research institution.
-As a liberal arts college, it’s once of the most respected learning centers around the globe.
+The Ivy League school is a well-known, major research institution.
+As a liberal arts college, it’s one of the most respected learning centers around the globe.

 Princeton University Acceptance Rate

 To help improve admissions chances for those who are sure the university is their top choice, there is a single-choice early action plan.
-The acceptance rate is believed to be doubled for early action applicants.
-Through the early application, students can demonstrate their interest in joining Princeton.
-The school also considers legacy status in the process of application review.
+The overall acceptance rate is believed to be doubled for early decision applicants.
+An early decision applicant can demonstrate his interest in joining Princeton.
+The school also considers legacy status in the process of application review for college admission.

 Improve your chances of getting accepted to Princeton with SAT prep: https://caddellprep.com/sat-test-prep/